 Just because your trip has ended doesn’t mean the excitement about serving needs to fade!

-After you return is a great time to ride the momentum of your trip and find meaningful ways for your students to serve in their own community.
-Often, after a mission trip, students’ eyes are opened to the needs in their school or neighborhood, so they are eager to make a difference.
+Ride the momentum of your trip and find meaningful ways for your students to serve in their own community.
+Often, after a summer mission trip, students’ eyes are opened to the needs in their school or neighborhood, so they are eager to make a difference.

 By planning opportunities for our students to serve once they’re home, we’re helping them make missions a lifestyle and not just a one-time experience.